Planners

 Access & Egress section with dropdown open

-Custom Access Points
+Custom Access Points (Free Text)

 1. Look for the "Custom Access" or "Custom Egress" checkbox.